PHPCSStandards/PHPCSStandards.github.io/wiki/Customisable-Sniff-Properties.md

 This sniff ensures function and method names are in CamelCaps.

-Stricly speaking, a name cannot have two capital letters next to each other in CamelCaps format.
+Strictly speaking, a name cannot have two capital letters next to each other in CamelCaps format.
 By setting the `strict` property to `false`, the sniff applies the rule more leniently and allows for two capital letters next to each other in function and method names.

 ```xml
 <rule ref="Generic.NamingConventions.CamelCapsFunctionName">